Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Keywords act as the bridge between what people are searching for online and the content you are offering on your website.

-Their name comes from the “long tail” of the search demand curve, representing a larger number of less frequent search terms.
+The term “long tail” comes from the search demand curve, where these keywords represent a larger number of less frequent search terms.

 Short-Tail vs Long-Tail Keywords

 The main difference here is specificity.
-While “running shoes” is quite broad and attracts 25x more searches each month, it’s also far more competitive.
+While low search volume “running shoes” is quite broad and attracts 25x more searches each month, it’s also far more competitive.

 Even though it attracts fewer searches each month, the traffic it does receive is highly targeted.

-This is why it is cruicial to understand the distinction between short-tail and long-tail keywords:
+This is why it is crucial to understand the distinction between the generic short tail keywords and what are long tail keywords.

 • Short-tail keywords are broad search terms with high competition that are challenging to rank for, especially for smaller websites.
 They may bring significant traffic but don’t always lead to high conversions.